 - 1. All absences and tardiness must be recorded in the Student Information Management System. . - 2.
 Students are required to email, text, or call their instructor to report their absence. - 3.
 When returning to class following an absence, the student should report to the instructor and complete the absence report before class time on the day of their return. - 4.
 Leaving class without authorization will be grounds for suspension.
-The student should report to the instructor before leaving. - 4.
-False information pertaining to reasons for absences will be grounds for dismissal.
+The student should report to the instructor before leaving. - 5.
+False information pertaining to reasons for absences will be grounds for dismissal. - 6.
+Students not attending class or leaving class due to sickness will be reported absent for the amount of time missed.